saugns/runtest-saugns/README.md

 no other errors) without significant slow-downs compared to earlier versions.

-Using the "test-builder" program which can be built for saugns (and for new-enough versions of sgensys):
+Using the "test-scan" program which can be built for saugns using `make tests`:

 `
 ./time-lexer.sh
 `

-If instead an older sgensys version is built with changed conditional compilation options:

-`
-./time-lexer_old.sh
-`
+To test versions of saugns older than v0.3.4, including old versions named sgensys, the tag 'pre-v0.3.4' is provided. "test-scan" becomes "test-builder" (built with `make test`).

 Results and considerations
 --------------------------